How to Dial in Espresso: The Espresso Dialing Process

 The size of your grind is very important for making the perfect espresso shot.
 Start with a fine grind that’s good for espresso.
 If the extraction is going too quickly, which means it’s not going deep enough, change the grind to a smaller setting.
 If it’s too slow, which means it was extracted too much, choose a higher grind.
 Small changes should be made to these settings until you find the right grind size.

-Dose (amount of Coffee)
+Dose (Amount of Coffee)

 It’s important to figure out your coffee dose correctly.
 A single shot usually needs between 7 and 9 grams, and a double shot needs between 14 and 18 grams.
 Change the amount you use based on how long it takes to extract, and try to find a mix that goes well with the coffee’s flavors.